ReedGraff/NHTSA/README.md

 ```bash
 pip install nhtsa
 ```
+-->
 ## How It Works

 The NHTSA SDK interacts with various data sources from the NHTSA ecosystem.
-Below is a breakdown of the API groups, their status in this SDK, and links to their official documentation pages.
+Below is a breakdown of the high level API groups (by their root url), their status in this SDK, and links to their official documentation pages if available.

 <details>
-<summary><h3>I. NHTSA Datasets and APIs (`https://api.nhtsa.gov`)</h3></summary>
+<summary><h3>https://api.nhtsa.gov - APIs</h3></summary>

 These APIs primarily use `https://api.nhtsa.gov`.
+Most apis are documented at ([Official Link](https://www.nhtsa.gov/nhtsa-datasets-and-apis)).
+However, some endpoints here were accumulated through reverse engineering and are undocumented.
+Discovered by navigate applications such as [NHTSA's recall search tool](https://www.nhtsa.gov/recalls).
+These are noted below.

 *   **Ratings API** ([Official Link](https://www.nhtsa.gov/nhtsa-datasets-and-apis#ratings))
     *   **Status: Supported**